maxeozakh/mimipink_challenge/README.md

     - messengers/chats/etc.
     - as less as possible, **max 1 hour per day**, except serious businisess that are not comfortable to do by calling
 - start: 30/01/22 end: 21/05/22 or if `you died` happens
-- if i fail the challenge i will raffle 111$ dollars among friends randomly 🤪
+- if i fail the challenge i will raffle 111$ among friends 🤪

 ## legend